Volunteer Assistant Coach

 University of Houston (2006)

-A former catcher at San Jacinto College (1999-2000), Kory Koehler is now entering his 15th season with the team.
-As a player, Koehler got to play in the JUCO World Series, and during his time as a coach, the team has made eight trips to Grand Junction.
+A former catcher at San Jacinto College (1999-2000), Kory Koehler is now entering his 18th season with the team.
+As a player, Koehler was fortunate enough to play in two JUCO World Series, and during his time as a coach, the team has made 12 trips to Grand Junction.
 Obviously, Koehler appreciates the success he’s been a part of as a coach.
 Winning at a consistent level certainly involves having talented players and crafted coaches, but Koehler has seen San Jacinto College go the extra step.

-The 35-year-old Koehler, originally from North Bay, New York, graduated from the University of Houston in 2006 with a Bachelor of Science, and in 2008 with a Master of Education in Physical Education.
-Prior to coaching at San Jacinto College, he coached Adrean Post 625, Oneida County American Legion in Utica, N.Y., and the League City Hornets and Stan Musial Saints in Houston.
+The 37-year-old Koehler, originally from North Bay, New York, graduated from the University of Houston in 2006 with a Bachelor of Science, and in 2008 with a Master of Education in Physical Education.
+In the summer of 2015, Kory led the Houston Collegiate League Gators to a league championship.

 Volunteer Assistant Coach